TheBinaryGuy/TheBinaryGuy/README.md

-# Hi 👋, I'm TheBinaryGuy
+# Hi 👋, I'm TheBinaryGuy!

 ### I'm passionate about privacy and open source.